 Incorporated on February 16, 1854, Roswell remembers an original settler of the area, Roswell King.
 King and others traveled from the Georgia coast with the hopes of investing in mining.
-After discovering that this area lay near the Chattahoochee River, King decided instead to built a major textile mill powered by the water.
+After discovering that this area lay near the Chattahoochee River, King decided instead to build a major textile mill powered by the water.
 The Roswell Manufacturing Co. and the Roswell Mill played key roles in the development of the town during its earlier history.

 Roswell maintains a number of historic homes, notably Bulloch Hall, the childhood home of President Theodore Roosevelt's mother, Martha "Mittie" Bulloch.
 Also of interest are the Archibald Smith Plantation, the preserved home of one of Roswell's founding families, and Barrington Hall, the home of Barrington King, Roswell King's son.